NGC 7130

 NGC 7130 (also known as IC 5135) is a spiral galaxy located in the constellation Piscis Austrinus.
-It is located at a distance of circa 220 million light years from Earth, which, given its apparent dimensions, means that NGC 7130 is about 100,000 light years across.
+It is located at a distance of about 220 million light years from Earth, which, given its apparent dimensions, means that NGC 7130 is about 188,000 light years across.
 It was discovered by John Herschel on September 25, 1834, and discovered independently by Lewis Swift on September 17, 1897.
 The location of the galaxy given in the New General Catalogue was off by 30 arcminutes in declination from the location of the galaxy.